MarlinFirmware/Configurations/config/examples/Two Trees/BlueR/readme.md

 BlueR V1 - First version of BlueR, with metal extruder

 Note: Some users with BlueR V2 related issues with motor extruder directions.
-Two Trees send Two Configuration for it if your motor rotate in wrong position, please install inverted version.
+Two Trees send Two Configuration for it.
+If your motor rotate in wrong position, please install inverted version.